Use 'Enter' for

 Synchronised pulsating 'neutral' particle electric fields

-For reflection of light from the surface of a substance, the pulsating positive and negative 'neutral' particle electric fields on the surface of the substance
+For reflection of a particle of light from the surface of a substance, the pulsating positive and negative 'neutral' particle electric fields on the surface of the substance

-Could perhaps direct the light away from the outer edge of an atom, or group of atoms, on the surface
+Could perhaps direct the particle of light away from the outer edge of an atom, or group of atoms, on the surface

 Towards a tangential path that is parallel with the surface of the substance